-- Water statistics.
+- water statistics.
 The DSI routinely monitors water quality.
-Monitoring began in 1979 with 65 sampling points, and by 1994, the sampling point had grown to 1,08022.
+Monitoring began in 1979 with 65 sampling points, and by 1994, the sampling point had grown to 1,080.
 SIS is now centralizing this and other data in a geographical information system to assess water quality by basin; - Marine data.
-The Navy's National Oceanographic Data Center collects and disseminates data related to the marine environment; - Forest inventories.
+The Navy's National Oceanographic Data Center collects and disseminates data related to the marine environment: - Forest inventories.
 The Ministry of Forestry regularly processes inventories and statistical data on the state of Turkey's forests; - Climate statistics.
 Meteorological data are collected each day by the General Directorate of Meteorology;

-9 Ssuch as the DSI, Electricity Surveys Administration, SIS (with its Environmental Statistics Group), Turkish Electricity Generation Company, GDF, GDAR, GDRS, Ministries of Health, Energy and Natural Resources, Forestry, Industry, Agriculture, Education, Culture25
+Such as the DSI, Electricity Surveys Administration, SIS (with its Environmental Statistics Group), Turkish Electricity Generation Company, GDF, GDAR, GDRS, Ministries of Health, Energy and Natural Resources, Forestry, Industry, Agriculture, Education, Culture.

 - Solid waste inventories.
 Since 1991, SIS has prepared a municipal solid waste inventory, surveys on household garbage, commercial garbage, and a hospital waste inventory; - Industrial waste inventories.
 Since 1992, SIS has completed two surveys on manufacturing waste, three on power plant waste, and two on mining waste; and - Municipal environment inventory.
-Surveys were conducted in 1995 and 1996 by SIS on municipal drinking water, sewerage and solid waste services, and environmental employment and expenditures.

-Q22.28 Currently, the SIS is preparing an inventory of environment-related industries and services, and of environmental employment and expenditures in the public sector.
+Surveys were conducted in 1995 and 1996 by SIS on municipal drinking water, sewerage and solid waste services, and environmental employment and expenditures. - 2.28.
+Currently, the SIS is preparing an inventory of environment-related industries of and services. and environmental employment and expenditures in the public sector.
 SIS also conducts census on population, manufacturing industries and agriculture.
 Also, it is preparing a regular reporting system on environmental data for local administrations.
-Finally, the Turkish Scientific and Technical Research Center (STRIT) is preparing a flora and fauna inventory that will include a data base on an herbarium and seed banks.

--Universities carried out 697%, the private sector 243%, and the Government 740% of the R&D work.
-The portion of this work that had an environmental content is unknown.
+Finally, the Turkish Scientific and Technical Research Center (STRIT) is preparing a flora and fauna inventory that will include a data base on an herbarium and seed banks. - 2.29.
+Research and development (R&D).
+According to 1995 figures, annual expenditure on R&D totaled TL 29.5 trillion (US\$645 million), or 0.38% of GDP.
+Universities carried out 69%, the private sector 24%, and the Government 7% of the R&D work.
+The portion of this work that had an environmental content is unknown. - 2.30.
+Environment-related R&D is conducted or supported by universities, various scientific and technical institutes and centers, the Technology Development

-022.30 Environment-related R&D is conducted or supported by universities, various scientific and technical institutes and centers, the Technology Development Foundation of Turkey, state ministries, the SPO and SIS, special public organizations such as the Administration for the Development of Small and Medium-Scale Industrial Enterprises, the TIS and the National Productivity Center, parastatals, the private sector, trade unions, and professional and voluntary organizations.
+Foundation of Turkey, state ministries, the SPO and SIS, special public organizations such as the Administration for Development of Small and Medium-Scale Industrial Enterprises, the TIS and the National Productivity Center, parastatals, the private sector, trade unions, and professional and voluntary organizations.
 The STRIT has produced small inventories of environmental R&D conducted by various organizations and units.
-However, these need to be updated and their outcomes/practical applications need to be monitored as it is difficult to analyze the use of this research or apply an adequate cost-benefit analysis.
+However, these need to be and their outcomes/practical applications need to be monitored as it is difficult to analyze the use of this research or apply an adequate cost-benefit analysis.
 It is equally difficult to develop policies and strategies for improving environment-related R&D.

-022.31 Environmental education is provided in formal pre-schools, primary/middle/high schools, and in special programs.
-Further, programs related to the environment are offered in at least 212 Turkish universities (TMMOB, 1997), and courses such as ecology, environmental law and policies are offered at the undergraduate and postgraduate levels.
+Environmental education is provided in formal pre-schools, primary/middle/high schools, and in special programs.
+Further, programs related to the environment are offered in at least 21 Turkish universities (TMMOB, 1997), and courses such as ecology, environmental law and policies are undergraduate offered at the postgraduate levels.
 In addition, university groups and clubs focus on the environment and nature.
-Non-formal education programs, which attract about one million people a year, also include some form of environmental education and training.
-They involve subjects such as nutrition, health, child care, environmental care and cleanliness, and the impact of the environment on the spread of diseases.10
+Non-formal education programs, which attract about one million people a also include some form vear. environmental education and training.
+They involve subjects such as nutrition, health, environmental child care. care and cleanliness. and the impact of the environment on the spread of diseases.
+10 training courses also include instruction on the environment.